src-d/engine-deprecated/README.md

 <!---
 #### 6. Next steps

-You can now run the source{d} Engine, choose what you would like to do next:
+You can now run source{d} Engine, choose what you would like to do next:

 - [**Analyze your git repositories**](#)
 - [**Understand how your code has evolved**](#)